An7onioRS/restaurant-page-proj/README.md

 # restaurant-page-proj
-A simple restaurant home page project to practice utilzing npm and webpack to create modules
+A responsive restaurant home page project to practice utilzing npm and webpack to create modules